Table of contents: For the first 1000 km run ↓ In the period from 1000 to 1500… ↓ New tires ↓ New brake pads ↓

 - Remember that new brake pads do not yet provide optimal braking performance for the first 400 km.

-New brake linings must first be run in to ensure optimum friction.
-The resulting slight decrease in braking efficiency is compensated by a corresponding increase in the effort on the brake pedal.
+New brake pads must first be run in to ensure optimum friction force.
+The associated slight reduction in braking efficiency is compensated by a corresponding increase in brake pedal force.

-During the break-in period, avoid heavy braking, especially at very high speeds, as well as braking on steep inclines and descents (for example, passes).
+During the running-in period, avoid heavy braking, especially at very high speeds, as well as braking on steep ascents and descents (for example, passes).